guastallaigor/vue-horizontal-timeline/README.md

 Vue.use(VueHorizontalTimeline)
 ```

-Or locally in any component:
+Or locally in any component

 ```js
 import { VueHorizontalTimeline } from 'vue-horizontal-timeline'